Shihan150/Animated-hydrological-cycle/water-cycle-wiki.md

 ### Regional P/E difference
+Almost all the continental areas are with a positive P/E balance.
 In the meridional direction, evaporation exceeds precipitation in the belt from 15 to 40 degrees of latitude, and these regions export water vapor to be condensed in the latitudes where the precipitation maxima occur.
 The Indo-Pacific warm pool is the region which receives the largest freshwater input from the atmosphere annualy (more than 250 cm/year).
 This P/E difference distribution implies the net transport of water vapor in the atmosphere from the subtropics to the equatorial and high latitude zones.
 A return flow in the oceans or rivers carries water back toward the subtropics.
 <span id='F10'>![](https://github.com/Shihan150/shihan.github.io/blob/master/figures/prect_minus_evap_ave_1850_1980.png?raw=true)
 		Fig. 10 Global and zonal distribution of annual P/E difference in modern world.